-Join Ben Long for an in-depth discussion in this video What is a digital photo?, part of Learn Photography: Shooting in Raw Mode.
+Join Ben Long for an in-depth discussion in this video What is a digital photo?, part of Exploring Photography: Shooting in Raw Mode.

 - The raw data that comes off of an image sensor…is a collection of numbers representing…how much light struck each pixel on the sensor.…Some of those numbers represent red pixels,…some green, and some blue.…In this last movie, I said that this raw data does not…actually represent a finished image as we expected.…So, what do we expect in a finished image?…A colored digital image is composed of a grid…of colored dots called pixels or picture elements.…Each pixel is composed of three different numbers.…One representing the amount of red in the pixel.…